Jason D. Butler - Training Director

 Stephen Legari - Faculty

-Stephen is a DvT graduate, a Registered Art Therapist, and a professional member of the Association des arts thérapeutes du Québec.
-While currently pursuing a second Masters in couple and family therapy at McGill University, Stephen holds a Masters degree in Creative Arts Therapies and a Bachelor of Fine Arts, with a photography major from Concordia University.
+Stephen is a DvT graduate, a Registered Art Therapist, a Couple and Family Therapist, and a professional member of the Association des arts thérapeutes du Québec.
+Stephen holds a Masters of Applied Science in Couple and Family Therapy, a Masters degree in Creative Arts Therapies and a Bachelor of Fine Arts, with a photography major from Concordia University.
 Stephen has worked extensively with at-risk youth, addictions recovery, in community art therapy, and more recently with children and their families.
-In addition to practicing Art Therapy, Stephen has provided individual and group therapy work through the method of Developmental Transformations.
+Stephen is currently the Program Officer for Educational Programs in Art Therapy at the Montreal Museum of Fine Arts.
+Stephen has provided individual and group therapy work through the method of Developmental Transformations.

 Zuzana Sevcikova - Faculty